What Is Depression? Depression Meaning, Risk Factors, And Types

 One form of depression is postpartum depression.
 This mental health concern is one that occurs during pregnancy and after childbirth.
 As a parent with a brand-new baby, you might feel overwhelmed, stressed, and missing out on a lot of sleep.
 While these are all normal feelings for experiencing life with a newborn, some symptoms push the boundaries of what’s considered normal.

 There are relatively obvious symptoms of PPD (postpartum depression) like self-harm, suicidal thoughts, or even thoughts of hurting your child.
-Less apparent symptoms of depression might include eating and sleeping differently than usual, feeling moody, frequent crying, or a lack of connection with the baby.
+Less apparent symptoms might include eating and sleeping differently than usual, difficulty making decisions on a day to day basis, having a generally low mood, frequent crying, or a lack of connection with the baby.
 Many of these symptoms can be explained by the presence of a new baby—if the baby doesn’t sleep, parents don’t sleep.
 While these symptoms might be explained to an extent, it is still important to talk to a mental health professional or your O.B. if any of these are present.
-It is always better to ensure that your mind is safe from depression before it has the chance to worsen.
+It's always better to be screened for a mental illness before it has the chance to worsen.

 PMDD as a mental health condition